syncfusion/blazor-docs/src/lists/listview/how-to/filter-and-search-list-items-using-listview.md

 description: "Blazor ListView how to section, get selected item, dual list, listview filtering, add & remove items from listview, grid layout using listview, listview drag & drop."
 ---

-# How to filter and search list items using ListView
+# How To filter and search list items using listview

 The filtered data can be displayed in the ListView control depending upon on user inputs.
 Refer to the following steps to render the ListView with filtered data.